Sam23D/minibazar/README.md

 # MiniBazar

-To start your Phoenix server:
+To start your Development server:

   * Install dependencies with `mix deps.get`
   * Create and migrate your database with `mix ecto.setup`